zanerock/format-and-lint/README.md

     longFieldName : 'how are you?'
   }
   ```
-- fandl requires a dangling comma in multi-line array and object definitions as well as multi-line import and export statements[^2], which makes it slightly easier and less error prone when adding new items (contrary to JS Standard and prettier); e.g.:
+- fandl requires a dangling comma in multi-line array and object definitions as well as multi-line import and export statements[^2]; this makes diffs cleaner and it's easier/less error prone when making changes (contrary to JS Standard and prettier); e.g.:
   ```js
   // everyone agrees, no comma in single line const foo = [ 'item one', 'item 2' ]